ubaldot/vim-markdown-extras/README.md

 # Usage

-The best way to describe how to operate this plug it's through examples, so let's show some.
+The best way to describe how to operate this plugin it's through examples, so let's show some.

 ### Text-styles

 Open a markdown file and place the cursor on a word.
 Hit `<localleader>biw` to change the text-style inside-the-word to bold (`iw` is a text-objext).
 Then, while letting the cursor on the bold text, hit `<localleader>d` to remove it.

 Next, try to do the same with arbitrary text-objects or in Visual mode by replacing `b` with `i` for italics, `s` for strike-through, `c` for code, etc.